 13600 is a conversion factor to Wh for the cycle energy demand.

-3.2.4..
-Each individual applicable WLTP test cycle within the charge-depleting test shall fulfil the applicable criteria emission limits according to paragraph 1.2. of Annex 6.
+3.2.4.6.
+Each individual applicable WLTP test cycle within the charge-depleting Type 6 test shall fulfil the applicable criteria emission limits according to paragraph 1.2. of Annex 6.